StarksRepo/Elastic-SIEM-Lab/README.md

 6. Create a Dashboard to visualize security events.
 7. Create alerts for security events.

-## Task 1: Set up your Elastic Account
+## Step 1: Set up your Elastic Account
 We will need to create a free account to set up a cloud Elastic instance that we can run the SIEM on.
 They do offer a 14 day trail.
 To do that, follow these steps:

 1. Sign up for the free trail Elastic Cloud account at https://cloud.elastic.co/registration